Honors and awards:

 Book Chapters and Other Publications:

 Kim, S., Hwang, J.Y., & Zhang, X. A. (forthcoming).
-The impact of organizations’ ethical approaches in crisis communication.
+The impact of organizations’ ethical approaches in times of crisis.
 In Brunner, B.R.
 (Eds.), The Moral Compass of Public Relations, Routledge.

-Kim, S. (forthcoming).
+Kim, S. (2016).
 Crisis communication research in South Korea.
 In M. Loffelholz, A. Schwarz, & M. Seeger (Eds.), The Handbook of International Crisis Communication Research, Wiley-Blackwell.

 Kim, S. (2013).
 Astroturfing/Greenturfing.
 In R. L. Heath (2nd Ed.), Encyclopedia of public relations (Vol.1. p.44).
 Thousand Oaks, CA: Sage.